jcaillon/valet/tests.d/1107-self-document/results.approved.md

 ## interactive::clearBox

 Clear a "box" in the terminal.
-Will return the cursor at the current position at the end (using CURSOR_LINE and CURSOR_COLUMN).
+Will return the cursor at the current position at the end (using GLOBAL_CURSOR_LINE and GLOBAL_CURSOR_COLUMN).

 - $1: **top** _as int_:
       the left position of the box